evanch98/twitter_clone/README.md

 # Key Features
 - User authentication using Appwrite authentication
+- Like button animation similar to that of Twitter
+- Identifying and storing hashtags and links
+- Twitter Blue
 - Updating tweets in realtime
 - Model-View-Controller (MVC) pattern
 - Riverpod for state management